-The clans would reconcile over their hatred for the MacDonalds but this harmony would not last and after the unfortunate deaths of several clan chiefs, the MacLeans were so badly in debt that the Campbells had gained possession of their historic clan seat, Duart Castle, by 1679 and the rest of their lands by 1689.
+The two clans would then reconcile as they bonded over their hatred for the MacDonalds but this harmony would not last and after the unfortunate deaths of several clan chiefs, the MacLeans were so badly in debt that the Campbells gained possession of their historic clan seat, Duart Castle, and the rest of their lands by 1689.

 The MacLeans would then back the Stewart cause during the Jacobite revolution of 1715 and Sir Hector MacLean would be given a Jacobite peerage in 1716 after he was exiled to France.
 He would return to Edinburgh in 1745 to pave the way for the rising of that year but was eventually captured and imprisoned in the Tower of London, before dying in Rome in 1750.